CogentRedTester/mpv-file-browser/README.md

 |-------------|---------------|-------------------------------------------------------------------------------|
 | MENU        | browse-files  | toggles the browser                                                           |

-The following keybinds are only set while the browser is open:
+The following dynamic keybinds are only set while the browser is open:

 | Key         | Name          | Description                                                                   |
 |-------------|---------------|-------------------------------------------------------------------------------|